 This planting of rain, trees, understory, & wildflowers is occurring in the Dunbar/Spring neighborhood, but the planting event is open to anyone from any neighborhood, and is a great opportunity to see how such an event, or other Neighborhood Forester endeavors, could be organized elsewhere.

 The stormwater eddy basins (each having over 4,500-gallon annual capacity) were just completed – so now we can plant.
-Got to plant the rain before we plant the plants!
+We plant the rain before we plant the plants!

-Time: 9:00 am for a planting demonstration, then keep going to various parts of the neighborhood.
+Time: 8:00 am for a planting demonstration, then keep going to various parts of the neighborhood.
+We start early to beat the heat.
 The demonstration will show you how to plant the rain to maximize its potential, how to plant food-bearing native trees by seed and/or with nursery stock to maximize passive summer shading/cooling, and how to recycle/plant prunings and leaves as fertility-building, carbon-sequestering, pollutant-filtering, water-harvesting mulch.
-End time of noon is approximate.
+End time of 11am is approximate.

-Once we finish planting there, we’ll move to other locations in Dunbar/Spring and West University neighborhoods
+Once we finish planting there, we’ll move to the following locations in Dunbar/Spring:

 Come join us in planting native shade trees and understory vegetation within or beside water-harvesting earthworks in the public rights-of-way.
 The idea is to plant native food-producing, flood-controlling, wildlife-habitat-producing, beautiful, air- and water-filtering, living air conditioners.
 Street trees that shade up to 75% of the street’s surface can also cool summer neighborhood temperatures by up to 20ºF.
 This enhances the walkability and bikeability of our neighborhoods, which improves health and drops crime.
-When we harvest street runoff to irrigate the street trees, we also reduce water consumption as we reduce downstream flooding.
-Thus far this annual event has resulted in over 1,500 trees being planted in our neighborhood, hundreds of understory plants, and contributed to annually harvesting over one million gallons of stormwater that used to go to the stormdrain—let’s keep going!
+When we harvest street runoff to irrigate the street trees, we also reduce water consumption (by reducing our use of drinking water from the municipal supply) and we reduce downstream flooding.
+Thus far this annual event has resulted in over 1,600 trees being planted in our neighborhood, hundreds of understory plants, and contributed to annually harvesting over one million gallons of stormwater that used to go to the stormdrain—let’s keep going!

-What to bring: Work clothes, sun hat, gloves, and water as we’ll be working outdoors.
+What to bring: WEAR A MASK, work clothes, sun hat, gloves, snacks, and water as we’ll be working outdoors.
 A pointed shovel, pruning tools, and/or hard rake would also be great (and we’ll have some extra tools on hand for those lacking them).

 This year we are working with licensed contractors (John Litzel of Little John Excavating and Jeff Rhody of Dryland Design) to: